rezonant/rezonant.dev/public/resources/unreal/cpp/build.md

 hints that this creates additional DLLs whereas `IMPLEMENT_MODULE` does not, but this is not true.
 There appears to be no functional difference between using `IMPLEMENT_GAME_MODULE` and `IMPLEMENT_MODULE`.
 Please ping me on Unreal Source if you know otherwise.

+There is special functionality related to game modules, but it is not controlled by the use of `IMPLEMENT_GAME_MODULE`, it is controlled by returning `true` from the `IModuleInterface::IsGameModule` method as implemented by your module's main class.
+This causes some [Hot Reload](./hotreload.md) related configuration to occur, not that you should be using that feature.
+It does also cause some other things to happen: For instance on the scene outliner within the Unreal level editor, C++ actor classes which reside in game modules will have a hyperlink shown allowing the user to jump to that actor's definition.

 > [!NOTE]
 > The special built-in UnrealGame target (and corresponding empty module) is used for content-only projects (also